otre99/TaggerTool/README.md

-# TaggerTool (still under construction)
+# TaggerTool
 This is a very simple tool for adding / editing visual annotations on images.
-Supports BoundingBoxes, Polygons, Points and Lines
+Supports BoundingBoxes, Polygons, LineStrips, Points and Lines

-### How to use?
+## How to use?

-    1-> Open the folder containing the annotations
-    2-> Open the folder containing the images

-### How to compile?
+## How to compile?

-Tested with Qt6.2

-### Gallery
-[]
+Use QtCreator to compile.